The science

 A 2022 systematic review and meta-analysis of 14 RCTs (n=1,159)

-Tested a 1% Nigella sativa hydrogel standardized to thymoquinone content, applied twice daily for 60 days.
-The treatment group showed a 78% mean reduction in Investigator's Global Assessment (IGA) skin severity score versus 3.3% in placebo (p<0.001), with no adverse events reported.
-This study used a topical hydrogel formulation; habb is a supplement for oral use, and the fatty-acid mechanism is shared but the delivery is different.
+This RCT tested a topical hydrogel, not an oral oil — included here to characterize the active-compound research base, not as evidence of habb’s effect.
+The trial used a 1% Nigella sativa hydrogel standardized to thymoquinone content, applied twice daily for 60 days.
+The treatment group showed a 78% mean reduction in Investigator’s Global Assessment (IGA) skin severity score versus 3.3% in placebo (p<0.001), with no adverse events reported.
+The fatty-acid mechanism is shared with our morning ritual, but the delivery is different.2

 Why one ingredient, not twelve

-Most skin supplements are stacks.
-This one is a seed.
+Most skin shelves are a stack. habb is one seed.

 That’s why every habb batch publishes three data points: